MIGRATION SERVICES

 We assist clients to apply for merit review in case of visa refusal or cancellation.

-The Administrative Appeals Tribunal (AAT) can review some decisions about visas made under the Migration Act 1958 by the Department of Home Affairs.
+The Administrative Review Tribunal (ART) can review some decisions about visas made under the Migration Act 1958 by the Department of Home Affairs.

 Applications to the Tribunal must be lodged within a specified deadline.